braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/content_cards/data_models.md

 # Content Cards Integration

 The Braze Web SDK includes a Content Cards Feed UI to speed up your integration efforts.
-If you would prefer to build and your own UI instead, skip down to the [Data Models](#data-models) section.
+If you would prefer to build and your own UI instead, see our [Customization Guide](/docs/developer_guide/platform_integration_guides/web/content_cards/customization/).

 ## Standard Feed UI